MarkusSecundus/TarSubset/README.md

 # Tar

-__WORK IN PROGRESS__

-Drobná podmnožina archivovací utility tar vytvořená jako zápočtový program na předmět [The C Programming Language](https://devnull-cz.github.io/c-prog-lang/) na MFF UK.
+Tiny subset of the tar archiving utility created as semestral work for [The C Programming Language](https://devnull-cz.github.io/c-prog-lang/) class at MFF UK.

-Autor: Jakub Hroník
+Author: Jakub Hroník